Hacktix/ad2/readme.md

 ---

-AD is a Javascript implementation of common Active Directory tasks, built to be simple as possible.
+AD2 is an extension of the original AD package and a Javascript implementation of common Active Directory tasks, built to be simple as possible.

 Really simple.